centrifugal/centrifuge-dart/README.md

 Websocket client for [Centrifugo](https://github.com/centrifugal/centrifugo) server and [Centrifuge](https://github.com/centrifugal/centrifuge) library.

-There is no v1 release of this library yet – API still evolves.
-At the moment patch version updates only contain backwards compatible changes, minor version updates can have backwards incompatible API changes.
+Since there is no v1 release yet, patch version updates only contain backwards compatible changes, minor version updates can have backwards incompatible API changes.

 Check out [client SDK API specification](https://centrifugal.dev/docs/transports/client_api) to learn how this SDK behaves.
 It's recommended to read that before starting to work with this SDK as the spec covers common SDK behavior - describes client and subscription state transitions, main options and methods.
 Also check out examples folder.

 The features implemented by this SDK can be found in [SDK feature matrix](https://centrifugal.dev/docs/transports/client_sdk#sdk-feature-matrix).

-Note that custom WebSocket connection Upgrade headers can only be set on platforms that support `dart:io`.
-So notably custom headers set in the configuration of `Client` are ignored on the web platform.
+Note that custom WebSocket connection Upgrade headers are sent natively on platforms that support `dart:io` and in web context headers are sent using Centrifugo v6 [Headers Emulation](https://centrifugal.dev/blog/2025/01/16/centrifugo-v6-released#headers-emulation) feature.

 > **The latest `centrifuge-dart` is compatible with [Centrifugo](https://github.com/centrifugal/centrifugo) server v6, v5 and v4 and [Centrifuge](https://github.com/centrifugal/centrifuge) >= 0.25.0.
 For Centrifugo v2, Centrifugo v3 and Centrifuge < 0.25.0 you should use `centrifuge-dart` v0.8.0.**